galkinvv/pradeque/README.md

   * size can't be stored directly because require many bits
   * we can store extra information required to internal function of distance calculation
    * so to design what information must be stored here internal function of distance calculation must be designed
+* design of distance and advance operations
+ * each iterator contains info about block size, so for both diff and advance operations we can say if they involves more than one block
+  * if only one block is involved - use simplest arithmetic without any table access.
+  * diff case
+   * if both iteartors are in "no-table-pointer" mode that is used for first block before table allocation calculate diff using block relative position info encoded in two info bits of iterator
+    * each of two blocks has 2-bit integer corresponding to it.
+Integers differ by one mod 4.
+The smaller by one precceds the bigger.
+When block is empt it can be placed on the other side of other by adding 2 mod 4.
+	 * otherwise both iterators are upgraded by reaching table using it reference in ther iterator.
+	* if both iterators has "plain table adressing" bit set difference is calculated with plain table adressing mode
+	* otherwise table is consulted to get current adressing mode and difference is calculated with it.
+  * advance case
+   * if iteartor is in "no-table-pointer" mode
+	* if iterator  "plain table adressing" bit set calculate target table position and read it.
+	 * if table position is not filled (initially or after-init zeroed) or if it has "no plain adressing" bit set load current aressing mode from table.

+   * each of two blocks has 2-bit integer corresponding to it.
+Integers differ by one mod 4.
+The smaller by one precceds the bigger.
+When block is empt it can be placed on the other side of other by adding 2 mod 4.
+	 * otherwise both iterators are upgraded by reaching table using it reference in ther iterator.
+	* if both iterators has "plain table adressing" bit set difference is calculated with plain table adressing mode
+	* otherwise table is consulted to get current adressing mode and difference is calculated with it.

     * first check if iterators belong to the same block
 	  * if they are - just subtract
 	  * otherwise load information about block size and from-zero-side from table